nielsoffice/WPSPPagination/README.md

   'post_type'     => 'post', // for custom post_type ['post','blog','news']
   'sub_directory' => 'blog', // www.domain.com/sub_directory/post-title
-  'orderby'       => 'date'  // 'date' OR 'id' OR 'author' OR 'type' OR  'rand' OR 'comment_count'
+  'orderby'       => 'date'  // 'date' OR 'id' OR 'author' OR 'type' OR  'rand' OR 'comment_count'  make sure the same as parent query!

  ]);